pywood21/holz_202209/Manscriput/manuscript.md

 show the predicted mask (problem: the latewood part was not well predicted)

+the metrics was used for the model evaluation, the accurate model has been built

+the extracted typical cell wall

 <img title="" src="../Figures/large_img_predicted.png" alt="large_img_predicted.png" width="545" data-align="center">

 Fig. 6 cell wall boundary prediction by trained U-net model. (a) binary cross entropy loss plotted against the training epochs; (b) input original image; (c) predicted image

 Table.
 1 the evaluated metrics for predicted images by trained U-net model